EetuHyvaerinen/workout-manager/README.md

 ## System Architecture

-The backend is built on a custom HTTP server using Java virtual threads for high-throughput, low-latency request handling
+The backend is built on a custom HTTP server using Java virtual threads for high-throughput, low-latency request handling.
+Utilizes features from new JDK versions like virtual threads, ScopedValue and switch pattern matching

 Custom Infrastructure engineered for minimal overhead and zero external dependencies